xraypy/xraylarch/doc/index.rst

 using the GUIs for fully interactive, non-coding analysis, and writing batch-processing analysis scripts.

-Most of the GUIs (notably, :ref:`XAS Viewer <xasviewer_app>`) work by generating and executing this "Larch code", with all of the real work done through this macro language.
+Most of the GUIs (notably, :ref:`Larix <larix_app>`) work by generating and executing this "Larch code", with all of the real work done through this macro language.
 This allows for self-documented and reproducible analysis sessions, and facilitates transitioning from GUI-only analyses to scripting, batch processing, and programmatic analysis of larger data sets.
 That is, with a few simple changes and added boilerplate code, the Larch macro code saved from a GUI session becomes a Python program.
 This macro language also allows Larch to be run as a background service so that other processes can use Larch as the analysis engine.
-The popular `Demeter`_ XAFS application suite can use Larch in this way, though the :ref:`XAS Viewer <xasviewer_app>` now contains almost all of the features of `Demeter`_ and is much more actively being developed and maintained.
+The popular `Demeter`_ XAFS application suite can use Larch in this way, though the :ref:`Larix <larix_app>` now contains almost all of the features of `Demeter`_ and is much more actively being developed and maintained.

 Larch is distribute under an open-source license that is nearly identical to the BSD license.
 It is under active and open development centered at the